Jessica Mason is a Democrat running for U.S. Congress in Texas District 30.

 As the daughter of a proud Local 745 truck driver, I understand the importance of having a union to guarantee fair pay and good benefits.
 Over the past 50 years, we have witnessed the weakening of unions' power in America; as a result, pay for the working class has stagnated, and wealth inequality has risen dramatically.
 To raise the standard of living for the vast majority, we need to unleash the power of workers to form unions and collectively bargain for a fair shot.
 We will fight for a $15 minimum wage, ban “right to work” provisions, and pass the PRO Act.

 Xenophobic rhetoric and policies spewed by right-wing politicians have forced our immigrant neighbors to live in perpetual fear that they will be deported.
-At the same time, inaction by out-of-touch Democrats has stalled progress.
+At the same time, inaction by out-of-touch leaders has stalled progress.
 We need to fundamentally reform our immigration system to reflect who we want to be — a country where our fellow neighbors are treated with dignity and respect, regardless of their immigration status.
-This means providing a pathway to citizenship for all 11 million undocumented Americans, abolishing ICE, and ending all federal contracts with private detention camps.
+This means providing a pathway to citizenship for undocumented Americans, abolishing ICE, and ending all federal contracts with private detention camps.

 Getting corporate money out of politics is critical to restoring faith in our democracy.
 We cannot remedy our country's problems and alleviate the plight of the working class when politicians accept cash for corporations, banks, and industries that work against the people's interests.
 We must also close the revolving door and ban members of Congress from holding stock.
 The responsibility of elected officials is to serve the people, not wealthy corporations or their stock portfolios; therefore, I am not accepting any corporate PAC money.
 My campaign is 100% grassroots, funded by the people and for the people.